 At nex+Gen Academy, it is our mission “To create a community where learning and global citizenship are cultivated to develop future leaders.”
 In order to lead in the modern age, our students must emerge from school knowledgeable in the core content areas and the arts, but they must also act as curious individuals, who can communicate well, collaborate effectively, and take initiative to get things done.
 For that reason, we formally teach, assess, and grade students against a set of skills that we believe are imperative for their success.
 Namely, we focus on:

-· Agency (a measure of how the learner demonstrates strategies and habits that indicate a growth mindset and ownership of one’s learning)
+- Agency (how the learner demonstrates strategies & habits that indicate a growth mindset & ownership of one’s learning)

 We use assessment rubrics (influenced by both the New Tech Network Rubrics and the American Association of Colleges and Universities VALUE rubrics) for these learning outcomes across all courses in our school.
 Transcript grades for a course reflect not only the student’s level of mastery of the course content but also their performance on the four additional learning outcomes identified above.

 To efficiently teach the content and the skills embodied by our other learning outcomes, we employ Project based learning and Problem based learning.
 Students address complex, “real world” problems often in the context of collaborative group work, and must apply all those skills to bring about the successful completion of a project.
 However, while group work on projects is common, it is not universal.
 We hold individual students accountable for their own learning through individual assignments, clearly defined role expectations within group assignments, and through traditional testing and other assessment measures.